d4EndgameGuide

 The first build to finish Tier 100 Nightmare Dungeons in the game just got better!
 This build guide will take you through the optimized version of the Exploding Shadow Mist Necromancer, also known as “Infinimist” or “Shadowblight Stacker”.

 Playing the build without the Unique gloves is theoretically possible, but it causes a lot of frustrating moments, as we will be using Corpse ExplosionCorpse Explosion and this requires corpses to be underneath your enemies, and the gloves allows us to blow up corpses further away that will then run to your target and explode on top of them instead.
+The weapon will provide you with a crazy amount of damage scaling to handle bosses so it is not recommended to switch to this build without these 2 items.

 If you do not have access to this type of gearing, or the Howl from BelowHowl from Below gloves, we would strongly recommend checking out the Blight Shadowmancer Necromancer build, which lets you work your way up towards playing this build.